AlexsLemonade/OpenScPCA-analysis/docs/getting-started/explore-analysis.md

 Each existing module will have it's own folder in `analyses`.
 All instructions and files needed to run a given module will be contained in the module's folder.

-- To [run existing modules](../contributing-to-analyses/analysis-modules/running-a-module.md), please refer to the `README.md` found in the root directory for that module.
+- To [run existing modules](../contributing-to-analyses/analysis-modules/running-a-module.md), please refer to the `README.md` found in the root directory of that module.
 - The `README.md` will contain a description of the module, instructions to run the module, the list of input and output files, and any additional software or computing resources you may need.

 See [analysis module](../contributing-to-analyses/analysis-modules/index.md) to learn more about how analyses are structured.